abbyli437/TwitterClone/twitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I want to figure out how to display a user's retweets on their timeline when they retweet something.
-2. I want to see if there are any ways to refactor my code to make it cleaner like we did for Flix.
+2. I refactored my code like we did for Flix and I'm curious how custom property setters work.
+I tried using the same code in my details view controller as the timeline view controller but it didn't work in the details view.

 ## Video Walkthrough